aloknathyadav2010/GitExplorer-Demo/README.md

 ## 👤 Who It's For

+### ✅ Developers
+Building a developer tool ?
+Git explorer can help you onboard customers without having any documentation.
+Make your github repo your next revenue source.

 ### ✅ Sales & AEs
 Cut through competitor marketing BS.
-Know if that “revolutionary feature” is real or just hype.
+Compare your product vs competitor and know the key differences.

 ### ✅ Product Managers
 Stop waiting on engineering to explain dependencies.
 Get answers yourself, ship faster.

 ### ✅ Founders
 Understand what your team actually built.
 Make technical decisions with confidence, not blind trust.

 ### ✅ Customer Success & Support
 Answer technical questions without escalating.
 Look like the expert in every customer call.

-### ✅ Recruiters
-Evaluate candidates properly.
-Understand the tech stack they claim to know inside-out.

 ---